mdn/dom-examples/README.md

 - The "popover-api" directory is for examples and demos of the [Popover API](https://developer.mozilla.org/docs/Web/API/Popover_API) standard.
 Go to the [Popover API demo index](popover-api/) to see what's available.

-- The "reporting-api" directory contains a couple of basic demos to show usage of the Reprting API.
+- The "reporting-api" directory contains a couple of basic demos to show usage of the Reporting API.
 You can find more explanation of how the API works in the main MDN [Reporting API](https://developer.mozilla.org/docs/Web/API/Reporting_API) docs.
 [Run the deprecation report demo live](https://mdn.github.io/dom-examples/reporting-api/deprecation_report.html).

 - The "resize-event" directory contains a basic demo to show how you can use the [resize event](https://developer.mozilla.org/docs/Web/API/Window/resize_event).
 Resize the browser window either by height or width to see the size of your current window.
 [Run the demo live](https://mdn.github.io/dom-examples/resize-event).